TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/AtTheDocsServer/AboutTheUrls/Index.rst

    :file:`/typo3cms/extensions/sphinx/2.4.0/` for example

 *  For other manuals SOME version is actually shown, for example :file:`Manual/7.6/`, :file:`Manual/8-dev/`, :file:`Manual/latest/`.
-This is set manually after public agreement.
+This is set up manually after public agreement on the server.

-*  To increase clarity we are in a phase of eliminating the term "/latest/".
+*  To increase clarity we are in a phase of avoiding the ambigious term "/latest/".

 Manuals of TYPO3CMS Extensions